zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

 2. Apply a template

 ## Defining a template
 With ZK 8, you can put a `<template>` inside any component.
 Defining a template will not create any component until you apply it.
-You can define a template like:
+You can define a template like this:

 ```xml
 <div>